ChenZewei/kunlun/README.md

 kunlun
 ======

-kunlun is a destributed file system that mainly contain mass tiny files.
+kunlun is a distributed file system that mainly contain mass tiny files.